 When I reviewed the RAT 7, I was impressed.
 It’s a great mouse, but I always knew that Mad Catz was holding back.
 The company did so, of course, to make the RAT 9.
 But the RAT 7 was so good!
 What else could be done to improve an already excellent gaming mouse?
 As I soon found out, quite a bit.
 For more great PC accessories, check out this list of computer mouse reviews.

 The RAT 9 is as top-of-the-line and customizable as gaming mice get.
-On top of the already great specs the RAT 7 has (adjustable size, an excellent 5600 Dpi sensor and great build design), the RAT 9 has three major additions: even more customization options, wireless capability, and a brilliant battery design so the mouse never needs to be tethered to your computer to recharge.
+On top of the already great specs the RAT 7 has (adjustable size, an excellent 5600 Dpi sensor, and great build design), the RAT 9 has three major additions: even more customization options, wireless capability, and a brilliant battery design, so the mouse never needs to be tethered to your computer to recharge.
 For only $50 more than the RAT 7, these three inclusions should make the RAT 9 both the most expensive gaming mouse I’ve ever tested, and the most feature-packed and most sensitive too.

 The customizable plastic slabs are great and convenient, certainly a benefit for many users.
-However, it should be noted that I’ve tested tens of mice that are not adjustable or customizable, and many are well shaped and contoured for all hand sizes and certain hand and grip types.
+However, it should be noted that I’ve tested tens of mice that are not adjustable or customizable, and many are well-shaped and contoured for all hand sizes and certain hand and grip types.
 Razer, another gaming mouse manufacturer, actually has a list of grip types and which of their mice works best for each.
-Having options for a mouse is convenient, but also makes the mouse more accessible to more people.
-That is to say if 100 people bought the RAT 9 versus another mouse, more people would be comfortable with the RAT 9.
+Having options for a mouse is convenient, but it also makes the mouse more accessible to more people.
+That is to say, if 100 people bought the RAT 9 versus another mouse, more people would be comfortable with the RAT 9.